 Use a High-Quality Sewing Machine

 I was so happy to receive this picture from fellow animal advocate, Heather Payer-Smith.
 She resides in East Texas and volunteers at a shelter where I frequently advocate online for the animals.
-Heather fostered this a mama cat and five kittens in her home until they were old enough to be adopted through the shelter.
+Heather fostered this mama cat and five kittens in her home until they were old enough to be adopted through the shelter.

 The hammock pictured is one I sewed and donated.
 Heather said the mama cat hopped into the hammock whenever she was ready for a much-needed break from the kittens.
 (They were all warm and cozy inside the portable carrier located directly underneath the hammock in the wire kennel.)

 It is pictures like this that keep me encouraged to help the animals.

 © 2012 Pam Irie